 Sometimes this was about more typical aspirations of health.
 One patient announced to me in August 2015 his intention to start vaping instead of smoking come January 2016.
 I was surprised to learn that he did indeed follow through with his goal, and when we parted ways in September 2016 he was still contentedly using e-cigarettes.
 I was surprised because it was more than I had observed in most people I know, who tend to return to their previous habits once the gloss of the new year wears off.
 What it meant for most of my participants to be ‘healthy’, however, was partly about the intentionality.

-The agentic power behind having any kind of intention is what seems to be important: Most of us live with intentions to maintain or change something about our current ways and habits.
-Intentions toward the future were, for my ethnographic participants at least, either about what one felt ‘healthy’ about that day, or what one might do to feel ‘healthier’ in a rather stretchable ‘tomorrow’.
+The agentic power behind having any kind of intention is important.
+Most of us live with intentions to maintain or change something about our current ways and habits.
+Intentions toward the future tend to be either be about what one felt ‘healthy’ about that day, or what one might do to feel ‘healthier’ in a rather stretchable ‘tomorrow’.
 Intention indicates a sense of self-efficacy and hopefulness toward the future (no matter the ambiguity); to be able to continue with what is familiar and safe, or to feel able to introduce some novelty.
 As I have written about more formally, chronic schizophrenia patients in my study were active and creative participants in the making of their health.
 And, like anybody, they also drew on social appropriations of when to try something new.

 Should we reconcile the tides rather than begin again?